symbol/symbol-docs/source/concepts/node.rst

 Additionally, this layer verifies blocks and transactions.
 The API throws the errors to REST via ZMQ in binary.

-Catapult API collects the cosignatures for the aggregated bonded transactions.
-Aggregated bonded transactions are pushed to P2P nodes once they are complete.
+Catapult API collects cosignatures. :doc:`Aggregated bonded transactions <aggregate-transaction>` are pushed to P2P nodes once they are complete.

 API components can connect to multiple P2P nodes, but at least must connect to one.